AymenRumi/real-time-activity-recognition/README.md

 ### Create Model Training Dataset

+Dataset is chunked into instances of activity then windowed with a size of 7 (configurable) in directory struture for PyTorch's `DataLoader` class.

 ```bash
 # Script for creating training data with, use flag -m to create with multithreads
 python -m src.jobs.create_training_dataset -m